Francisco Rodríguez (Mexican pitcher): Los Angeles Angels

 On April 14, 2010, Rodríguez was selected to the 40-man roster and promoted to the major leagues for the first time after closer Brian Fuentes was placed on the disabled list.
 He made his major league debut the next day, pitching 1 scoreless inning against the New York Yankees.
 He finished his rookie season with a 4.37 ERA and 36 strikeouts in 43 major league games with the Angels.
 In 2011, Rodríguez made 10 appearances for the Angels, posting a 4.61 ERA, but missed much of the year with right shoulder inflammation.
-On November 17, 2011, Rodríguez was outrighted off of the 40-man roster.
-He was assigned to Triple-A Salt Lake to begin the 2012 season.
+On November 17, 2011, Rodríguez was removed from the 40-man roster and sent outright to Salt Lake.
+He was assigned to Triple–A Salt Lake to begin the 2012 season.
 After struggling to a 6.35 ERA in 40 appearances, on August 7, 2012, Rodríguez was released by the Angels organization.